Oil Painting for Beginners: A Step-by-Step Tutorial

 Oils display an unsurpassed richness.
 They can be painted with a variety of techniques, from smooth portraits to highly textured landscapes.

 Professional, artist paints are recommended.
-They contain more pigment, so they cover better.

 The paint is laid out on a palette before painting.
 A palette paper works well.
 In a pinch you can use a glass or Styrofoam plate.